ELFdev001/ELFdev001.github.io/sandbox.markdown

 A second model was created, ELF Activity Traces, which allowed a demonstration of the types of archaeological investigation we could do under the sea, and what the differences were between them.

 Now that the book chapter covering the sandbox has been published ([part of this book](https://link.springer.com/book/10.1007/978-3-030-77028-0)), I'll be making sure the software is documented properly on github.
 If you can't get the Springer book, the sandbox chapter is available [here](https://bradford.academia.edu/PhilipMurgatroyd).
+An intro video is availabe on my [YouTube channel](https://youtu.be/6T9FZwyFB0I).